 Human breast milk also contains lactose and isn’t recommended for babies diagnosed with this condition.
-Some babies with Duarte variant galactosemia may still be able to drink breast milk, however.
+Some babies with Duarte variant galactosemia to drink breast milk, however.
 Talk to your doctor if you have any concerns about not being able to breastfeed your baby.

 If you plan to use formula, look for a lactose-free version.
 Many dairy products are fortified with vitamin D. Talk to your doctor about vitamin D supplements and whether they are appropriate for your child.